Kingxukai/linux/Documentation/scsi/aic79xx.rst

                  INCORRECTLY CAN RENDER YOUR SYSTEM INOPERABLE.
                  USE THEM WITH CAUTION.

-   Put a .conf file in the /etc/modprobe.d/ directory and add/edit a line containing ``options aic79xx aic79xx=[command[,command...]]`` where ``command`` is one or more of the following:
+   Put a .conf file in the woke /etc/modprobe.d/ directory and add/edit a line containing ``options aic79xx aic79xx=[command[,command...]]`` where ``command`` is one or more of the woke following:

 verbose